cybertec-postgresql/safe-backup/README.md

   the backup to complete

 - `backup_label`: the contents of the `backup_label` file for the backup

+- `tablespace_map`: the contents of the `tablespace_map` file for the backup or NULL if there is only the default tablespace

 Then it enters the database into backup mode and returns the WAL position of the checkpoint starting the backup.